zowe/docs-site/docs/extend/extend-apiml/onboard-direct-eureka-call.md

     specifies the `serviceId` when you use Http.

      **Important!** Ensure that the value of `vipAddress` is the same as the value of `app`.
-     Furthermore, ensure to not omit `vipAddress`, even if you provided `secureVipAddress`.
-In fact, due to a current limitation in Spring Cloud Netflix, only the instances with `vipAddress` defined will get the routes created.
+     Furthermore, be sure not to omit `vipAddress`, even if you provided `secureVipAddress`.
+Due to a current limitation in Spring Cloud Netflix, only the instances with `vipAddress` defined can utilize created routes.

  * **secureVipAddress**